 Phase 3 of Florida’s reopening involves looser restrictions for public gyms, restaurants and recreational spaces.
-But, what does that mean for condominium and homeowner associations?
+You are likely wondering "what does that mean for condominium and homeowner associations?".
+This article describes Florida phase 3 property management guidelines, aimed to keep HOAs and condo associations in Florida phase 3 compliant.

 The Phase 3 reopen order issued by Governor DeSantis is an executive order directed at businesses and stimulating the economy – particularly restaurants – giving them some guidance with regard to what they can and can’t do in terms of indoor dining and capacity.